circleci/realitycheck/README.md

 5. Set the environment variable in your project with the name `CIRCLE_CLOUD_PROVIDER` as either `gcp`, `aws`, or `other`. depending on your installation.

+6. You can __optionally__ set `CIRCLE_WINDOWS_EXECUTOR` to `true` in order to run a set of verification jobs for the windows execution environment.
+This requires a supported CircleCI Windows image, see instructions in [CircleCI-Public/circleci-server-windows-image-builder](https://github.com/CircleCI-Public/circleci-server-windows-image-builder).

-6. Configure the following contexts and keys (their values can be anything).
+7. Configure the following contexts and keys (their values can be anything).
 Docs on how to set up contexts [can be found here](https://circleci.com/docs/2.0/contexts/).

 Context Name       | Environment Variable Key Name  | Value
 -------------------|------------------------------- |-----------------------------